 Loss measurements on large transformers and reactors are performed using complex measuring systems that rely on extremely precise voltage and current transducers connected to advanced power meters.
 For large power transformers it is necessary for manufacturers to measure the active power with an uncertainty of better than 3 % at a power factor that may be 0.01, which leads to an accuracy requirement of 0.03 % of the apparent power.
 Therefore, the calibration of such measuring systems at the manufacturer's site should be done with a level of accuracy that is improved by at least a factor of 3.
-Individual component calibration is only partly suitable for the calibration of such systems and at present there are no calibration facilities in Europe that provide a calibration service for this purpose with sufficient accuracy (i.e. uncertainty smaller than 0.01 % in ratio or 100 μrad in phase).
+Individual component calibration is only partly suitable for the calibration of such systems and so new calibration facilities are required that provide a system calibration service for this purpose with sufficient accuracy (i.e., uncertainty smaller than 0.01 % in ratio or 100 μ rad in phase).